LibraryOfCongress/simple-artifact-uploader/README.md

     archives myJar //register the output of the myJar task as an artifact.
 All registered artifacts are automatically uploaded.
 }
 ```

+## Help
+* For more information about where to put your gradle.properties file see [here](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties)

+## Development
+* Version number
+  * 1.X is for development using the current gradle model
+  * 2.X is for development using the new [gradle model and rules](https://docs.gradle.org/2.13/userguide/pt06.html)
+* Master branch will be used for publishing to plugins.gradle.org

+## Contribute
+Please send us your pull requests!
+See the [roadmap](#roadmap) or issues for areas where you can help us improve

+## Roadmap
+- [ ] extend config for controlling other aspects of the rest api requests (timeout, number of tries, etc)
+- [ ] extend config to controll which folder individual artifacts are uploaded to
+- [ ] extend config to allow upload to multiple artifactory servers
+- [ ] upload artifact with pregenerated checksums instead of having artifactory do it later (causes checksum check to always fail.
+See [issue #3](https://github.com/LibraryOfCongress/simple-artifact-uploader/issues/3) )